zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/reporting-resources-status.md

 2. Define a source for an external address.
 This can be either of:
     1. A user defined address, specified in the `external-status-address` ConfigMap key.
     2. A Service of the type LoadBalancer configured with an external IP or address and specified by the `-external-service` command-line flag.
-3. If you're running multiple replicas of the Ingress controller, enable leader election with the `-enable-leader-election` flag to ensure that only one replica updates an Ingress status.
-4. By default, the Ingress controller will use a ConfigMap with the name `nginx-ingress-leader-election` as the lock.
-This can be customised via the `-leader-election-lock-name` flag.

 See the docs about [ConfigMap keys](/nginx-ingress-controller/configuration/global-configuration/configmap-resource) and [Command-line arguments](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments).